TTD Family Hiking Rocky Tanton

 Please note that the hikes listed below are technical hikes for experienced hikers only.
 Please do your research on the official Rocky Mountain National Park website and take all precautions necessary for your safety.

 2. Andrews Tarn & Andrews Glacier: This frigid, glacier-fed lake resides at over 11,000 feet.
 The journey will take you 4.6 miles and over 2,000 feet in elevation.
 For the technical climber, continue past the lake to the south to find the bulging Andrews Glacier.
-Depending on conditions, technical equipment is typically recommended for safe climbing.
+Depending on the conditions, technical equipment is typically recommended for safe climbing.
 Access both points of interest from the Glacier Gorge Trailhead off of Bear Lake Road in Rocky Mountain National Park, following the Loch Vale Trail to the Andrews Creek Trail.

-For information on additional hiking in the Estes Park area, including outfitters, guided options and pet-friendly excursions (as pets are only allowed along roadsides, in parking areas, picnic areas and campgrounds in RMNP) please visit our Hiking section.
+For information on additional hiking in the Estes Park area, including outfitters, guided options, and pet-friendly excursions (as pets are only allowed along roadsides, in parking areas, picnic areas, and campgrounds in RMNP) please visit our Hiking section.

 Winter hiking in Rocky can be quite different.
 Find details in the winter hiking section.